John Buckwalter named dean of the College of Human Ecology

 Prepared by University communications and marketing

-This article was posted on Wednesday, May 1, 2013, and is filed under Apparel, Textiles, & Interior Design, Center on Aging, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Kinesiology.
+This article was posted on Wednesday, May 1, 2013, and is filed under Applied Human Sciences, Center on Aging, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology.